Art for the Animals

 All work exhibited can be purchased, with a percentage of the selling price donated to support the work of Pope Memorial Humane Society.
 If you are interested in exhibiting your artwork and supporting the Shelter and would like further information, please email art@popehumane.org.

-The mission of Pope Memorial Humane Society is to ensure the compassionate care, treatment, and placement of companion animals in transition and to enrich the lives of pets and people in our community.
+The mission of Pope Memorial Humane Society is to ensure the compassionate care, treatment, and placement of companion animals in transition and enrich the lives of pets and people in our community.